Canada Housing Infrastructure Fund

 Will successful applicants receive funding as soon as their project is approved?

-Successful applicants will begin to receive funding once funding agreements (i.e., contribution agreements) are in place (i.e., signed by both parties) and, where applicable, once environmental assessment requirements and Indigenous consultation obligations have been met and continue to be met.
+Successful applicants will be eligible to receive funding once funding agreements (i.e., contribution agreements) are in place (i.e., signed by both parties) and, where applicable, all funding conditions including environmental assessment requirements and Indigenous consultation obligations have been met and continue to be met.
+Eligible expenses will be reimbursed by Canada upon the submission of claims.

 Contact us

-For any question that cannot be answered by reading the Applicant Guide or the FAQs, please contact: chif-fcil@infc.gc.ca.
+For questions about the Direct Delivery stream that cannot be answered by reading the Applicant guide or the FAQs, please contact: chif-fcil@infc.gc.ca.

 Report a problem on this page